kloydmatyo/DICEBOUND_Game/README.md

-# Heroll - Roguelike Board Game RPG
+# Knight's Gambit - Roguelike Board Game RPG

 A 2D pixel art roguelike board-game RPG built with Phaser 3, TypeScript, and Electron.

 ## Game Concept

-Travel around a looping circular board as a hero, rolling dice to move forward.
+Travel around a looping circular board as a knight, rolling dice to move forward.
 Each tile triggers different events: battles, shops, treasure, random events, or boss fights.
 The board resets with new enemies and loot after each loop (floor).

 ## Features